Individual Therapy

-While not an exhaustive list, I support medical trainees with the following concerns:
+While not an exhaustive list, I support medical students, medical residents, and medical fellows throughout Ohio with the following concerns:

 • ADHD (e.g., procrastination, resisting distractions, planning, time management)